scribeocr/scribeocr-docs/faq.md

 ### Why is text being printed on the wrong image?
 When multiple image (.png or .jpeg) and/or OCR (.hocr or .xml) files are uploaded, all files of the same type are ordered alphabetically.
 Check that your files are named in alphabetical order.
 A common mistake is forgetting to pad numbers with leading 0s (remember that “pic_10” comes before “pic_2” in alphabetic order).

+### Why has text disappeared from the PDF I uploaded?
+Scribe OCR does not have the ability to render text and ignores any text content encountered.
+It expects .pdf files with images of text, not text-based PDFs.

 ## Reviewing OCR Text

 ### Why isn't the overlay text in my document lining up as well as in the examples?